AnesMaria/Project_capstone/README.md

 # Results
 The final tuned model showed improved F1 scores, indicating better performance in identifying students who require intervention.

-# How to Run
-Clone this repository.
-Install required dependencies.
-Run the Jupyter Notebook for a detailed walkthrough.

 # Conclusions
-This project demonstrates the potential of machine learning in the educational field, providing a tool to help educators and administrators make data-driven decisions for student success.
+This project illustrates how machine learning can be used in education by giving administrators and teachers a tool to use when making data-driven decisions that will most effectively meet students' needs.

 # Future Work
-Integration with real-time educational data systems.
+Integration with real-time educational data systems and on line learning platforme to prevent the droping out school.
-Exploration of more advanced models and feature engineering techniques.
+Exploration of more advanced models in the deep learning domain .